x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/clients-and-mobile-in-exchange-online/outlook-for-ios-and-android/outlook-for-ios-and-android-configuration-with-microsoft-intune.md

 10. Choose **Configuration Settings**.
 On the **Configuration** blade, select **Use configuration designer** for the **Configuration settings format**.

 11. If you want to deploy account setup configuration, select **Yes** for **Configure email account** **settings** and configure appropriately:

+   > [!NOTE]
+   > If an App Protection Policy is targeted to the users, the recommendation is to deploy the general app configuration settings in a **Managed Apps** device enrollment model instead of using **Managed devices**.
+This ensures the App Configuration Policy is deployed to both enrolled devices and unenrolled devices.

     - For **Authentication type**, select **Modern authentication**.
 This is required for Office 365 accounts or on-premises accounts leveraging hybrid modern authentication.